sandeepdeshmukh/sandeepdeshmukh.github.io/index.md

 You can also pay by bank transfer.
 Please mail or call for details.

 # Money Back Guarantee
 All the participants would have the option to get their complete money back if they are not satisifed with the course delivery.
-This is applicable when the participants attends the training completely and not for participants to miss out on any session.
+This is applicable when the participants attends the training completely and not for participants who miss out on any session.

 ## Past courses